fjall-rs/fjall-rs.github.io/src/content/blog/2024-06-08_my-first-post.md

 }
 ```

-and has been replaced with:
+which has been modified to pre-compute the given key's hash and reusing it across all segments it visits:

 ```rs
 let key_hash = BloomFilter::get_hash(key);